shawn-sandy/idea/packages/mix/README.md

 **Component Token Structure** (example)

-Component tokens allow you to create SCSS/CSS for you stylesheet classes.
+Component tokens are structured a lot like how you write rules for a button/card and will generate all the SASS/CSS for your element.
 Structure ***Group/Name/Rules/Nesting/Rules***:

 * Group: Component SASS group